ComMarker Omni X Review: Is the Step Up From the Omni 1 Worth It?

 Build Quality and Enclosed Design in Practice

-The Omni X is a larger, heavier machine than the Omni 1 — that's the trade-off for the integrated enclosure.
-The fully enclosed metal body provides the rigid, stable structure needed for accurate galvo operation on large or heavy items, while the enclosure itself handles both laser safety and fume extraction with an improved exhaust adapter that ships with current production units.
+Tom's Hardware described "simple assembly of a sturdy machine" as a genuine positive.
+The fully enclosed metal body provides rigid, stable structure for accurate galvo operation, while the enclosure handles both laser safety and fume extraction with the improved exhaust adapter that ships with current production units.
+A built-in LED light provides clear visibility of the engraving area.

-Key Specs: What's New vs the Omni 1
+Key Specs vs the Omni 1

-Feature Omni 1 (5W) Omni X (5W)
+| Feature | Omni 1 (5W) | Omni X (5W) |

-Enclosure None (open frame) Fully enclosed (Class 1)
+| Enclosure | None (Class 4) | Fully enclosed (Class 1) |

-Autofocus Manual (2-dot) LiDAR (motorized Z-axis)
+| Autofocus | Manual (2-dot) | LiDAR (motorized Z-axis) |

-Z-Axis Control Manual only Motorized (3D capable)
+| Z-Axis Control | Manual only | Motorized (3D capable) |

-Extended Work Area No Up to 150 × 400mm (slide)
+| Extended Work Area | No | Up to 150 × 400mm (slide) |

-Software EZCAD + LightBurn ComMarker Studio + LightBurn
+| Software | EZCAD + LightBurn | ComMarker Studio + LightBurn |

-Local Job Storage No Yes
+| Local Job Storage | No | Yes |

-Starting Price ~$999 ~$4,600
+| Starting Price | ~$3,299 | ~$4,600 |

 Class 1 Enclosed Safety System